 • Stress: People who are experiencing high levels of stress are more likely to turn to drugs and alcohol to cope, and when they do, they are more likely to become addicted than those using for social or enjoyment purposes.

-Being predisposed to an addiction does not guarantee that you will develop one.
-While these factors can make you more vulnerable to addiction, they can only develop into an addiction when a person chooses to use drugs, normally on a regular basis.
-If you have any questions, call the addiction hotline for more information on crack addiction.
+Being predisposed to an addiction does not mean that you will definitely develop a drug dependence.
+While these factors can make you more vulnerable to addiction, they can only develop into an addiction when you choose to use drugs on a regular basis.
+If you have any questions about risk factors for crack addiction, call the addiction hotline for more information.

 References